ibm-cloud-docs/transit-gateway/verifying-connectivity.md

 Ensure that a firewall or gateway appliance (such as a [Juniper vSRX](/docs/vsrx?topic=vsrx-getting-started#getting-started)) is not blocking your traffic.
 For instance, the Juniper vSRX is a firewall appliance that sits between {{site.data.keyword.cloud_notm}} classic infrastructure and the BCR.
 If you perform a trace route and cannot get to any address at all, then it could be that the vSRX that is blocking the traffic.

-### Routing in classic VSIs
+## Routing in classic virtual server instances
 {: #routing-classic-vsi}

-If you are attempting to access an {{site.data.keyword.cloud_notm}} classic infrastructure VSI that has both a private network interface (`eth0`) and a public network interface (`eth1`), then the issue could be the traffic being routed to the public network interface versus the private.
+If you are attempting to access an {{site.data.keyword.cloud_notm}} classic infrastructure virtual server instance that has both a private network interface (`eth0`) and a public network interface (`eth1`), then the issue could be the traffic being routed to the public network interface versus the private.
 The routing tables for these interfaces point the default gateway to the public interface (`eth1`).
 Transit gateways are connected only to the private networks.
 You might have to add entries to route the subnets from other VPCs through the private interface.